gvanhoy/gr-torchdsp/README.md

 2. [Docker](https://docs.docker.com/engine/install/ubuntu/)
 3. The ```nvidia-container-toolkit```, which can be installed via ```apt```.

+## Installing AIS Dependencies
+AMD/Xilinx Inference Server has not yet been successfully integrated into this OOT.
+In it's place is a set of programs that emulate a server using a very simplified GRPC interface.
+Without AIS, the only board currently supported is the KRIA KV260.

+To setup the KRIA KV260 for use with DPU's, you need to follow the directions in [Step 2 of the Vitis-AI documentation](https://github.com/Xilinx/Vitis-AI/tree/master/setup/mpsoc).

+In addition, to build models that can be executed on the DPU, you can use the prebuilt ```xilinx/vitis-ai``` container on DockerHub or follow the [directions on how to build the GPU-capable container](https://github.com/Xilinx/Vitis-AI/blob/master/README.md) in the README.
+Using the GPU-capable container is not necessary and the build takes a long time, but it makes quantizing models much faster.

 ## Installing OOT Dependencies
 Looking at the ```Dockerfile```, you can see what dependencies are necessary for Ubuntu 20.04.
 By running the commands shown in the Dockerfile by removing "RUN" statements, you should be able to install dependencies for the OOT *locally*.
 Unfortunately, TIS client libraries require a newer version of CMake than what comes with Ubuntu 20.04, but KitWare provides PPA's for this, making installation much more simple.

 ## Installing the OOT
 With dependencies installed, building the OOT is done with a standard CMake installation.